Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_support_new_devices.md

 ```

 In case your device is not reporting anything, it could be that this device requires additional configuration.
 This can be done by adding a `configure:` section ([examples here](https://github.com/Koenkk/zigbee-herdsman-converters/blob/master/devices.js)).
 It can help to look at similar devices.

+If your device reports anything with 'manuSpecificTuya' then it's a "Tuya compatible" device and additional instructions for adding those are [here](how_to_support_new_tuya_devices.md)

 ### 3. Adding converter(s) for your device
 In order to parse the messages of your zigbee device we need to add converter(s) to `node_modules/zigbee-herdsman-converters/converters/fromZigbee.js`.